dashingsoft/pyarmor/docs/usage.rst

 Distributing Obfuscated Scripts
 -------------------------------

-Just copy all the files in the output path `dist` to end user.
-Note that except the obfuscated scripts, all the :ref:`runtime files` need to be distributed to end user.
+Just copy all the files in the output path `dist` to end users.
+Note that except the obfuscated scripts, all the :ref:`runtime files` need to be distributed to end users too.

 About the security of obfuscated scripts, refer to :ref:`The Security of PyArmor`